This exquisite orchid looks like something out of James Cameron’s 'Avatar'

 This particular orchid is a cultivar bred in a greenhouse.
 The orchids creator named it after his wife, Nelly Iser.

+Typically blooms in the Winter and the Spring when the temperatures drop.
 Blooms appear deep red in cooler temperatures.
-Unlike other orchids, Cambrias don't bloom twice on stems.
+Unlike other orchids, Cambias don't bloom twice on stems